camponogaraviera/Roboweek-Challenge/README.md

 Event Website: http://roboweek.c3.furg.br/

 # Instructions
-To reproduce the simulation, kindly access [this link](https://drive.google.com/drive/folders/1rIWDC9wHPcT_eNRiRx-XcyBCDKqV4Xsh) for instructions on how to operate the Gazebo simulator.
+To reproduce the simulation, kindly access [this link](https://drive.google.com/drive/folders/1rIWDC9wHPcT_eNRiRx-XcyBCDKqV4Xsh) for instructions on how to operate the Gazebo simulator with ROS.

 ![](GazeboSimulator.png)